Franco Vázquez

-Franco Damián Vázquez (/es/; born 22 February 1989) is an Argentine professional footballer who plays as an attacking midfielder for club Cremonese.
+Franco Damián Vázquez (/es/; born 22 February 1989) is an Argentine professional footballer who plays as an attacking midfielder for Belgrano.

 Beginning his career with Argentine club Belgrano in 2007, Vázquez moved to Italian side Palermo in 2011.
 After a brief loan spell in Spain with Rayo Vallecano during the 2012–13 season, he made his breakthrough with the Sicilian club, earning a transfer to La Liga side Sevilla in 2016.

 Vázquez holds both Argentine and Italian nationalities as his mother was born in Italy.
 Internationally, he played for Italy in two friendly matches in 2015, but later declared his intention to represent his birth nation; he played three games for Argentina in 2018.

 Early life

 Vázquez was born in Argentina to an Italian mother (born in Padua) and an Argentine father, therefore Vázquez holds both passports.

 As a youngster he was nicknamed "El mudo", which means "Mute" in Spanish, due to his introverted nature.
 In his native Argentina, he is often referred to by the aforementioned nickname.